 - PlayStation Vue: This service is the high-end cable replacement service.
 With packages ranging in price from $50/month for basic to $75/month for everything, PlayStation Vue is the best way to get cable if you’re not price sensitive.

-- Sling TV: For as little as $20/month, Sling TV offers a less extensive but quality choice of cable channels, particularly strong in sports.
+- Sling TV: For as little as $20/month, Sling TV offers a less extensive but quality choice of cable channels, and is the best streaming service for sports.
 More channels can be added, either as a package or one-by-one, which Sling calls “a la carte TV.”

 The Bottom Line